 Preparing and recovering from joint surgery has changed a lot of the years.
-Patients having surgery are expected to prepare themselves as if training for a Marathon.
-We know, the sooner we get patients up, drinking, eating, and walking after surgery the better your outcomes will be.
+Patients having surgery are expected to prepare themselves as if training for a marathon.
+The sooner we get patients up, drinking, eating, and walking after surgery, the better your outcomes will be.

 We will only discharge patients once they have recovered from their surgery and are safe to return to their home.

 When preparing for joint surgery it is important to have realistic expectations.
-You should have a clear understanding about what will happen at each stage.
-You must prepare appropriately for your surgery and work with the clinical teams that you meet during your care.
-These pages will give you an overview of how to prepare for your joint surgery and what to expect.
+We want you to have a clear understanding about what will happen at each stage.
+We ask that you prepare appropriately for your surgery and work with the clinical teams that you meet during your care.